ajeetblog/blog/_posts/2018-11-12-SQasAzureWebApps.md

 # Deploy SonarQube as PaaS (Azure Web App)

 We all know the power of PaaS and its edge over IaaS.
-Clinets are now looking for more and more PaaS and SaaS based solutions.
-Its really an intligent idea to deploy SonarQube as PaaS (Azure Web App Container).
+Clients are now looking for more and more PaaS and SaaS based solutions.
+It’s really an intelligent idea to deploy SonarQube as PaaS (Azure Web App Container).

 <!--more-->